royrga/Cheat_sheets/Git.md

 - `git checkout -- <file>`: Discard changes in a file
 - `git revert <commit>`: Revert a commit by creating a new commit

-## Recommended Workflow

-1. Ensure your [working directory](#working-directory) is clean before start this steps.

-2. **[Option 1]** Run *fetch* command to get last changes from remote in your [local repository](#local-repository).
-This command keep your changes on working directory:
-`git fetch`

-    **[Option 2]** Run *pull* command to get last changes from remote in your local repository and your working directory.
-Note that any change in working directory could be deleted.
-    `git pull`

-3.

-1. Create and checkout a new branch (do this before start working on code changes):
-` git checkout -b new_branch_name `

-2. Once you have code changes that you want add to a commit:
-` git add .`  To stage all files with changes
-` git add <file> `  To stage specific file

-3. Commit your changes:
-`git commit -m "message"`

-4. Push changes to remote(apply if you are working with a remote project):
-`git push origin <branch>`

 ## Glossary